asgiraldoc/PiCoHaemoGen/README.md

 PiCoHaemoGen is a computational pipeline designed to analyze PacBio sequenced Haemosporida mitochondrial genomes.
 It executes a sequence of operations that involves correcting sequence direction, generating a consensus sequence for each genetic cluster discovered by a Variational Autoencoder (VAE), a machine learning model for DNA sequence clustering.

+How to run it?
 python PiCoHaemoGen.py -rR folder/data

+Requirements:
+mafft (MAFFT - a multiple sequence alignment program) Some python module (Biopython, tensorflow, numpy, etc)

                         +----------------------+
                         | Primer Detection and |